-Proceeds Account established under the Trust Indenture for the Coastal Account to pay policyholder claims, the Surplus available to offset a negative Operating Result for the Coastal Account shall be reduced by unamortized bonuses, amounts appropriated for contingent catastrophe reserves, deferred financing costs, net assets related to preevent notes, and amounts in defeasance accounts.

-(L) All Assessments levied by the Corporation on Assessable Insureds shall be collected pursuant to the Statute from such Assessable Insureds at the time the Surplus Lines Agent collects the surplus lines tax required by the Surplus Lines Law.
-The appropriate amount collected by Surplus Lines Agents for any Assessment on Assessable Insureds shall be paid to FSLSO by the Surplus Lines Agent at the time such agent pays the applicable surplus lines tax to FSLSO.

-The Corporation shall establish a periodic remittance schedule for payment by FSLSO to the Corporation of all Assessments received by FSLSO.

-- (M) The Board may adopt other rules and procedures not inconsistent with this Plan and the Statute for the collection of Assessments and Policyholder Surcharges. - (N) If an Assessable Insurer, an Assessable Insured, a Corporation's policyholder, or the FSLSO wishes to contest the Corporation's determination of an Assessment or Policyholder Surcharge, it must do so as provided in Section 25. - (O) If the amount of any Policyholder Surcharges collected by the Corporation from its policyholders exceeds the amount of the Plan Year Deficit for which it was collected, the Corporation shall retain such excess amounts.
-After accounting for the Citizens Policyholder Surcharge, if the amounts of any Assessment collected by the Corporation from Assessable Insurers, collected by the FSLSO from Assessable Insureds, and recouped by an Assessable Insurer from its policyholders exceed the remaining amount of the Plan Year Deficit for which such amounts were collected, such excess amounts shall be remitted to and retained by the Corporation in a reserve to be used by the Corporation, as determined by the Board and approved by the Office, to pay any past, present and future claims or reduce any past, present, or future plan-year deficits or to reduce outstanding debt.
+- Proceeds Account established under the Trust Indenture for the Coastal Account to pay policyholder claims, the Surplus available to offset a negative Operating Result for the Coastal Account shall be reduced by unamortized bonuses, amounts appropriated for contingent catastrophe reserves, deferred financing costs, net assets related to preevent notes, and amounts in defeasance accounts. - (L) All Assessments levied by the Corporation on Assessable Insureds shall be collected pursuant to the Statute from such Assessable Insureds at the time the Surplus Lines Agent collects the surplus lines tax required by the Surplus Lines Law.
+The appropriate amount collected by Surplus Lines Agents for any Assessment on Assessable Insureds shall be paid to FSLSO by the Surplus Lines Agent at the time such agent pays the applicable surplus lines tax to FSLSO. - (G) The Corporation shall establish a periodic remittance schedule for payment by FSLSO to the Corporation of all Assessments received by FSLSO. - (M)(H) The Board may adopt other rules and procedures not inconsistent with this Plan and the Statute for the collection of Assessments and Policyholder Surcharges. - (N)(I) If an Assessable Insurer, an Assessable Insured, a Corporation's policyholder, or the FSLSO wishes to contest the Corporation's determination of an Assessment or Policyholder Surcharge, it must do so as provided in Section 2526. - (O)(J) If the amount of any Policyholder Surcharges Surcharge collected by the Corporation from its policyholders exceeds the amount of the Plan Year Deficit for which it was collected, the Corporation shall retain such excess amounts.
+After accounting for the Citizens Policyholder Surcharge, if the amounts of any Assessment collected by the Corporation from Assessable Insurers, collected by the FSLSO from Assessable Insureds, and recouped by an Assessable Insurer from its policyholders exceed the remaining amount of the Plan Year Deficit for which such amounts were collected, such excess amounts shall be remitted to and retained by the Corporation in a reserve to be used by the Corporation, as determined by the Board and approved by the Office, to pay any past, present and future claims or reduce any past, present, or future plan-year deficits or to reduce outstanding debt. - (K) Citizens shall certify to the Office the need for any Interim Assessment that it deems to be necessary to sustain operations as to a particular year pending the receipt of annual assessments.